-The history of the city goes way back to Egypt old Kingdom when Thebes was the capital of “Waset” of upper Egypt’s fourth nomes (Districts).
-Most of earliest monuments are from the 11th dynasty (2081-1939 BC) and by the 12th dynasty (1938-1756 BC) the capital of Egypt was Memphis and Thebes was under the control of Foreign invaders called the Hyksos.
-But the city was freed by King Ahmose and the Hyksos were drove out between (1530-1520 BC).
-The glory of Thebes started in the 18th dynasty when the city became the official capital and was entirely rebuilt using the great wealth acquired from the great expeditions to the land of Nubia and Asia.
-The height of prosperity reached an extreme height in the 14th century during the reign of Amenhotep III where the temples of Amon were drowning in extravagant materials, so it comes to no one’s surprise when Akhenaton (1353-1336 BC) attempted to force Atonism (the worship of the only god Aton) but he miserably failed, his actions led to the disturbance of the entire city for many years.
+The history of the city goes way back to Egypt old Kingdom when Thebes was the capital of “Waset” of Upper Egypt’s fourth nomes (Districts).
+Most of the earliest monuments are from the 11th dynasty (2081-1939 BC) and by the 12th dynasty (1938-1756 BC) the capital of Egypt was Memphis and Thebes was under the control of Foreign invaders called the Hyksos.
+But the city was freed by King Ahmose and the Hyksos were driven out between (1530-1520 BC).
+The glorious history of Thebes started in the 18th dynasty when the city became the official capital and was entirely rebuilt using the great wealth acquired from the great expeditions to the land of Nubia and Asia.
+The momentum of prosperity reached an extreme elevation in the 14th century during the reign of Amenhotep III where the temples of Amon were drowning in extravagant materials, so it came to no one’s surprise when Akhenaton (1353-1336 BC) attempted to force monotheism in the shape of Atonism (the worship of the only god Aton) but he miserably failed, his actions led to the disturbance of the entire city for many years.
 Reconstruction of the city began by Tutankhamen (1333-1323 BC) to the highest level of elegance & prestige, both Seti I (1290-1279 BC) and Ramses II (1279-1213 BC) built many temples and enlarged the city as much as they can.
 At the near end of the new kingdom, the city Thebes fell into darkness as the government fell, the economical atmosphere began to crumble and the priests of Amon held all the power in the worst times in the history of the city of Thebes.

-The city of Thebes (modern-day Luxor) is one of the world’s biggest tourist destinations due to the infinite number of great temple and glorious constructions located within the legendary Theban Necropolis.
+The city of Thebes (modern-day Luxor) is one of the world’s biggest and most famous tourist destinations due to the infinite number of great temples and glorious monuments located within the legendary Theban Necropolis.
 Most of the famous attractions in the city were built during the New Kingdom by the hands of Egypt’s greatest rulers.
-One of the main attraction is the incredible Valley of the Kings & Valley of the Queens that acted as the final resting place of many King and Queens, there is also the biggest house of worship of ancient times the Karnak temple which was built to honor the god Amon his wife Mut and their son Khnosu among other famous gods like Hathor, Sobek, and Horus.
-We can’t talk about mortuary temples of Thebes without mentioning the enchanting temple of Hatshepsut.
-There is also the guardian of the Thebes the breathtaking Colossi of Memnon.
-There are a number of temples dedicated to many pharaohs who desired to immortalize their own legacy like the Ramesseum, the mortuary temple of Abu Simbel which detailed his victory at the battle of Kadesh (1275 BC) Ramses II biggest achievement.
-Most of the temples also played a vital role in illustrating the religious beliefs, daily life routines through the magical artistic inscriptions on their walls and a great contributor in providing countless antiquities of one of the most majestic land in the history of humanity.
-Travel to Egypt and enjoy one of our stunning Nile cruises to witness these temples accompanied by Egyptologist tour guide.
+One of the main attractions is the incredible Valley of the Kings & Valley of the Queens that acted as the final resting place of many King and Queens, there is also the biggest house of worship during ancient times the Karnak temple which was built to honor the creator god Amon his wife Mut goddess of justice and their son the moon god Khnosu among other famous gods like the goddess of love, beauty and joy Hathor, the crocodile god of the Nile Sobek, and the sky falcon god of victory and protection Horus.
+We can’t talk about mortuary temples of Thebes without mentioning the enchanting temple of Hatshepsut one of the most preserved ancient temples in the history of Egypt.
+There is also the guardian of Thebes the breathtaking Colossi of Memnon.
+There are also a number of temples dedicated to many pharaohs who desire to immortalize their own legacy like the Ramesseum, the mortuary temple of Abu Simbel which detailed his victory at the battle of Kadesh (1275 BC) which is Ramses II biggest achievement.
+Most of the temples also played a vital role in illustrating the religious beliefs, daily life routines through the magical artistic inscriptions on their walls and a great contributor in providing countless antiquities of one of the most majestic civilization in the history of humanity.
+Travel to Egypt and enjoy one of our stunning Nile river cruises to witness these temples and monuments accompanied by Egyptologist tour guide.